olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 already exist today.

 It has become quite absurd to argue that remoteness has to mean becoming a less visible and valued contributor to your organization.
+I hope this post can help you convince anyone who might still doubt that communicating remotely still has to be a pain.

 [1]: /posts/in-sight/#point-the-light-toward-you
 [2]: /posts/loud-and-clear/#dynamic-cardioid-microphones